sgmlguru/xproc-batch/README.md

 # README

-This contains XProc and XSLT scripts to convert XML to XML in batch.
+This repository contains XProc and XSLT scripts to run an XSLT-based pipeline converting XML to XML in batch.
 It is based on Nic Gibson's XProc Tools (inluded here for convenience) and previous work by yours truly.

+There is also an XQuery module and a test XQuery calling the functions in the module, both intended to run in eXist-DB.
+These, just like the XProc scripts, are intended to run an XSLT pipeline.

-In addition to the tools here, you'll need a *manifest file* listing your XSLT steps, as well as the XSLT stylesheets themselves.
+In addition to the tools, you'll need a *manifest file* listing your XSLT steps, as well as the XSLT stylesheets themselves.
 The manifest is an XML file adhering to `xproc-tools/schemas/manifest.rng`.

+An example pipeline, complete with a manifest and XSLT stylesheets, is available at (https://github.com/sgmlguru/xslt-pipelines).
+It should explain how to create your own XSLT pipeline.

 ## Requirements

-At the moment, you'll need a recent version of XML Calabash 1.x.x.
+At the moment, you'll need one of the following:
+* A recent version of XML Calabash 1.x.x.
 Morgana XProc 1.x won't work because the XProc scripts rely on Calabash extensions.
 I am going to address this at some point, probably when moving everything to XProc 3.0.
+* An eXist-DB XML database, version 5.2 or later.

-## Running
+## Running via XProc

 Normally, you'll want to run the XProc script `xproc/validate-convert.xpl`, or an XProc that calls it, using a shell script that sets up your conversion inputs and options.
 It's possible to run it from *oXygen*, too, of course.